Term 4 Week 4 Newsletter 2025

 Bear with one another, help one another, and ever strive to serve God in a generous spirit. ~Mary MacKillop

-This October is Catholic Mission Month, an opportunity to raise awareness about the work of Catholic Missions.
-Our Mission Week celebrations will take place throughout the month, featuring various activities such as Soctober and Mission Stalls.
-All funds raised during this period will support programs run by Catholic Missions Australia, aimed at restoring dignity and combating poverty.
+This month (October) is Catholic Mission Month, a time where we raise awareness of the work of Catholic Missions.
+Our Mission Week celebrations will take place throughout the month with a variety of activities including Soctober and Mission Stalls.
+All money raised throughout the month will go to the programs run by Catholic Missions Australia to help restore dignity and end poverty.

 Assemblies

-Our assembly is held on Monday afternoon at 2:00pm in our Shelter Shed.
+Our assembly for week 6 will be held on Monday at 2.00pm in our Shelter Shed.
 Parents, families and friends are all welcome to join us.
-Our upcoming assemblies are::
+Our next assembly will be:

-Week 6: St Vincent de Paul Christmas Appeal hosted by 5A
+Week 6: St Vincent De Paul Christmas Appeal Launch hosted by 5B

 Children’s Liturgy